-Make the leap from journalism to content marketing start earning average rates of up to $1 a word.
+Make the leap from journalism to content marketing and start earning average rates of $1 a word and up.

 The leap from journalism to content marketing is an obvious one.